LabZDjee/obj-list-to-csv/README.md

 # Low Level Functions

-Those helper functions can be used for building a slightly different usage
+Those helper functions can be used as primitives for building other CSV builders for different usages

 ## `escapeSpecialCharacters(inputString, separator = ",")`